devmtl2024/site/CODE_OF_CONDUCT.md

 # Code of Conduct

-DjangoCon US is dedicated to providing a fun harassment-free conference experience for everyone, regardless of gender, gender identity, sexual orientation, disability, physical appearance, body size, race, or religion.
+/dev/mtl is dedicated to providing a fun harassment-free conference experience for everyone, regardless of gender, gender identity, sexual orientation, disability, physical appearance, body size, race, or religion.

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.

-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for DjangoCon US.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for /dev/mtl.

 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.